 Chiffon appliqué gives a light, ethereal effect, allowing the background fabric to show through.
 It can be used on very fine fabrics.

 Materials and equipment

 When working on a project using chiffon appliqué you will need:

 - Sheer fabric such as chiffon or organza

 - Embroidery threads for embellishment (stranded cotton in a matching or contrasting colour is fine, or a metallic thread you can either sew with or for couching can work well)

 Once you’ve finalised your design:

-- Transfer the design to your background fabric and mount the fabric in a frame or hoop, using a backing fabric if required.
+Transfer the design to your background fabric and mount the fabric in a frame or hoop, using a lining fabric if required.

 Chiffon appliqué hints

 If you’re using a fine fabric, you may wish to use a firmer fabric such as calico as a backing, depending on the effect you wish to achieve.
 A fine fabric on its own will not have the strength of cotton or linen, so take care when stretching it in a hoop or frame.